 Louise Morpeth, co-Director of the Social Research Unit at Dartington, spoke at an Alliance for Useful Evidence event outlining her views on standards of evidence, focusing in on economic models, implementation, the incentives for Commissioners to use evidence, and how we ensure evidence standards do not hinder innovation in social policy.

-Specifying the financial and human resource needed for your intervention – Realising Ambition webinar 6
+Specifying the financial & human resource needed for your intervention – Realising Ambition webinar 6

 The last in a series of six webinars hosted by the Social Research Unit to support charities delivering youth services as part of the Big Lottery Fund’s Realising Ambition project.
 The webinar focuses on ‘Specifying the financial and human resource needed for your intervention’.